top of page

 a percentage of _____ of my residuary estate,

-to be used by Jewish Discovery Center, for its charitable purposes of providing online Jewish resources to users worldwide.
+to be used by Center for Jewish Life, for its charitable purposes of providing humanitarian and spiritual needs of Jewish Buffalo.

 When planning or writing a will, please contact an estate attorney who has experience in estate planning and make sure to discuss your wishes with your family and financial advisor.